 This tutorial shows steps for New PicMonkey.
-If you like using our old site, learn about layers in Old PicMonkey.
+If you wanna keep using our old site, learn about layers in Old PicMonkey.

 Layers are your best friend, whether you’re using sophisticated techniques to kick out a high end look, or you just want a better way to edit a simple image.
 A layer isn’t a photo editor effect, and you might not even call it a tool.
-The layers feature in PicMonkey is simply a way of displaying the elements you’ve placed in a design or photo so you can manipulate them more easily.
+The layers feature in PicMonkey is simply a way of displaying the objects (photos, text, graphics, background color) you’ve placed in a design or photo so you can manipulate them more easily.

 In this tutorial we’ll show you how to use layers while creating a design that has gorgeous depth and a hip gradient look.
 Watch the video, or if you like to go at your own pace, we’ve described all the steps below.